-Jesus our Lord and King, nothing leaves you indifferent and unconcerned.
+Prayer: Jesus our Lord and King, nothing leaves you indifferent and unconcerned.
 Listening with the heart is always costing; for it hears through silences and gestures beyond the spoken words and moves us to action.
 Teach us to listen with our hearts to the indwelling voice of your Holy Spirit, and to one another so as to discern our times, in solidarity with the struggles and aspirations of all humanity.

-Discern:

-Encounter and listening are not ends in themselves, leaving everything just as it was before.
+Discern: Encounter and listening are not the ends in themselves, leaving everything just as it was before.
 On the contrary, whenever we enter into dialogue, we allow ourselves to be challenged, to advance on a journey.
-And in the end, we are no longer the same; we are changed.
+And in the end, we are changed.
 We see this in today's Gospel.
 Jesus senses that the person before him is a good and religious man, obedient to the commandments, but he wants to lead him beyond the mere observance of precepts.
-Through dialogue, he helps him to discern.
-Jesus encourages that man to look within, in the light of the love that the Lord himself had shown by his gaze (cf. v.
+Through dialogue, Jesus encourages that man to look within, in the light of the love that the Lord himself had shown by his gaze (cf. v.
 21), and to discern in that light what his heart truly treasures.
-And in this way to discover that he cannot attain happiness by filling his life with more religious observances, but by emptying himself, selling whatever takes up space in his heart, in order to make room for God.
+And in this way to discover that he cannot attain happiness by filling his life with mere religious observances, but by emptying himself, selling whatever takes up space in his heart, in order to make room for God.